 - Electric power generation (conventional, hydro, and renewable)

 - Hydrogen production, transportation, and use.

-> NREL researchers have debuted a powerful grid modernization software named the Hierarchical Engine for Large-Scale Infrastructure Co-Simulation (HELICS).
+NREL researchers have debuted a powerful grid modernization software named the Hierarchical Engine for Large-Scale Infrastructure Co-Simulation (HELICS).
 It's a high-performance framework for linking multiple off-the-shelf simulation tools to act as a single unified model, exchanging data at each time step.
 HELICS is open-source, cross-platform, and scalable from laptop to high-performance computing environments.
-Its support for combining cyber (i.e., communications, control, etc.) and physical domains of energy systems provides a modular platform for never-before-possible simulations such as bringing together multi-energy systems simulations from buildings, grid, transportation, and water or testing the performance and scalability of novel autonomous energy system controllers, algorithms, and architectures.
+Its support for combining cyber (i.e., communications, control) and physical domains of energy systems provides a modular platform for never-before-possible simulations such as bringing together multi-energy systems simulations from buildings, grid, transportation, and water or testing the performance and scalability of novel autonomous energy system controllers, algorithms, and architectures.
 Other use cases include large-scale integrated transmission-distribution simulation and cybersecurity and resilience evaluation.
-HELICS has been developed as part of a Grid Modernization Laboratory Consortium initiative, and in collaboration with Lawrence Livermore National Laboratory, Pacific Northwest National Laboratory, and Argonne National Laboratory.
+HELICS was developed as part of a Grid Modernization Laboratory Consortium initiative in collaboration with Lawrence Livermore National Laboratory, Pacific Northwest National Laboratory, and Argonne National Laboratory.

-> NREL is helping Aruba meet its ambitious goal to move to 100% renewable energy.
+NREL is helping Aruba meet its ambitious goal to move to 100% renewable energy.
 Working closely with the local utility, NREL has used it capability of co-optimizing across multiple energy systems (in this case, electricity, cooling, transportation, and biomass) to identify the least-cost ways to meet the island’s sustainability goals.
 We’re helping modernize Aruba’s generation system by increasing not only its sustainability but also its reliability.